-Classroom hacks, tips and tricks are HUGE for teachers to organize their classrooms and I’d love to hear about your special classroom hacks that have made your life OH SO MUCH EASIER!
+Classroom hacks, tips and tricks are HUGE for teachers to organize their classrooms and I’d love to hear about your special classroom hacks that have made your life OH SO MUCH EASIER! (besides of course your ultra organized Erin Condren planner!)
 Make sure to leave your ideas in the comments below so other teachers can benefit from your cleverness!
 And check out these 50 ideas below each linked to their original source so if you need more info check out their blogs!

 4.)
 Store all of your construction paper in hanging folders.